hosgha/Interview/Technical_Interview_Handbook.md

 **Multithreading** and **Asynchronous Programming** are two different programming paradigms used to achieve **concurrency** and **parallelism** in computer systems.

-Multithreading and asynchronous programming are indeed subsets of parallel programming, each serving distinct purposes within the realm of concurrent execution.

 ### Parallel Programming:
 This is all about multiple tasks **running on multiple cores simultaneously**.
 Parallel programming involves breaking down a computational task into smaller parts that can be executed simultaneously,